Cognigy/Documentation/docs/en/docs/ai/billing.md

 ### xApps

-Cognigy xApps offer multi modality interactivity with your end-users.
-Please note that xApps are a separately licensed product feature which require a license agreement with Cognigy.
-You can [learn more about xApps](./xApp/overview.md) in our dedicated xApps documentation.
+Cognigy xApps offer multi-modality interactivity with your end users.
+Note that xApps are a separately licensed product feature that requires a license agreement with Cognigy.
+To learn more about xApps], refer to the [documentation](./xApp/overview.md).

 When data is submitted from an xApp back into the Cognigy.AI platform, it is handled equivalently to a standard end-user interaction, such as sending a chat input or speaking an utterance in the case of a voice bot.